cmu-swdesign/cmu-swdesign.github.io/index.md

 - Remaining tokens at the end of the semester are counted as one participation day each.

 If a student runs out of tokens, individual assignments receive a penalty of 15% per day.
-Exceptions to this policy will be made at the discretion of the instructors in important circumstances, almost always involving a family or medical emergency — you can ask your academic advisor or the Dean of Student Affairs requesting the exception on your behalf.
-For accommodations related to remote class attendance, we try to be flexible: please contact the instructors.
+Exceptions to this policy will be made at the discretion of the instructors in important circumstances, such as involving a family or medical emergency.
+You may also ask your academic advisor or the Dean of Student Affairs requesting the exception on your behalf.
 Please communicate also with your team about potential timing issues.

 ### Participation Policy
-Class participation will be graded by in-class engagement, including asking relevant questions based on a critical review of required readings and lectures, preparation for any in-class exercises, and responses on the class discussion board.
+Class participation will be graded by lecture and recitation engagement, including asking relevant questions, contributing to class discussions, and participating in in-class exercises.
+Completion of exit tickets will also count towards the participation grade.

 ### Time Management
 This is a 12-unit course, and it is our intention to manage it so that you spend close to 12 hours a week on the course on average.
 In general, 4 hours/week will be spent in class, 1-2 hours on readings, and 6-7 hours on assignments and the project.
-Please give the course staff feedback if the time the course is taking for you differs significantly from our intention.
+Please give the course staff feedback if the amount of time you spend on the course differs significantly from the expectations.
 We are happy to provide tips on time management and will adjust the course load if we notice that many students are raising issues.

 ### Academic Integrity
 Honesty and transparency are important to good scholarship.
 Plagiarism and cheating, however, are serious academic offenses with serious consequences.
 If you are discovered engaging in either behavior in this course, you will earn a failing grade on the assignment in question, and further disciplinary action may be taken.